Kaantha: Release

+Theatrical

 Kaantha was released in theatres worldwide on 14 November 2025 in Tamil and Telugu.
 The release was initially slated on 12 September 2025, but was postponed without announcing a new release date.
 In a joint statement, Dulquer and Rana Daggubati announced that the release of Kaantha was postponed in order to allow Lokah Chapter 1: Chandra (2025) to continue its successful run.
+In Malaysia, the film was distributed by DMY Creation.

+Home media

+The film was streaming on Netflix from 12 December 2025.